 “A man may well bryng a horse to the water, but he can not make hym drynke without he will.”

 Did You Know?

 Horses are big animals and that means they are big drinkers.
-They can drink anywhere between 5-15 gallons of waters a day.
-This amount varies depending on a few factors, such as the temperature outside and how hard the horse has been working.
+They can drink anywhere between 5-15 gallons of water a day.

-- My friend John wanted to eat healthier, but he doesn’t know where to start.
-So I gave him advice on what foods to eat and I also gave him a website with step by step instructions on how to prepare cheap and healthy meals quickly.
+- John wanted to eat healthier, but he didn’t know where to start so he asked his friend, Ryan, for advice.
+Ryan gave some nice tips on what foods to eat and he even told him of a website that had simple instructions on how to easily prepare healthy meals.

-Despite my help, John’s eating habits stayed the same.
+Despite his friend’s help, John’s eating habits stayed the same.
 Thus, as the saying goes, you can lead a horse to water, but you can’t make it drink.